-Once you’re up in the mountains, you’ll notice something surprising about Alta – no snowboarders.
+Once you’re up in the mountains, you’ll notice something surprising about Alta ski resort – no snowboarders.
 It’s one of the only ski areas to remain completely snowboard-free, giving skier’s unparalleled access to the runs.
 Despite being a relatively unknown ski resort, Alta also has a lively après ski scene, perfect for a fun skiing holiday with friends.

-Situated in the Aosta Valley on the Italian-French border, La Thuile is a peaceful hidden gem.
+Situated in the Aosta Valley on the Italian-French border, La Thuile ski resort is a peaceful hidden gem.
 The resort’s 150km of lift-linked pistes offer a mix of intermediate, black and nursery slopes, as well as links (weather permitting) to the nearby French resort of La Rosière.

 A relatively unknown ski resort outside of Italy, its quiet, uncrowded slopes make La Thuile an ideal ski resort for families and beginners.
 Tree-lined black runs, off-piste terrain and heli-skiing are all available for more experienced skiers.